tiffchu/group28/CONTRIBUTING.md

 If you have any questions, feel free to reach out to open an issue for assistance.

-Thank you for helping make [Project Name] great!
+Thank you for helping make IrisSpeciesPredictor great!